khoa-ho/qcompiler/README.md

 --------

 A compiler translating a mock-up quantum programming language into a quantum assembly language, QASM.
-Our mock-up language is very similar to QASM, but functional aspect is added to the gate application.
+Our mock-up language is very similar to QASM, but we introduce a functional approach to gate application.

 Refer to this paper for more details about QASM: https://arxiv.org/pdf/1707.03429.pdf